-While the Corporation's policy is to hold the Class A shares of Brookfield and not engage in trading, there may be circumstances in which such shares will have to be sold, including to fund retractions and redemptions of Preferred shares or Common shares.
-The Corporation's ability to sell a substantial portion of the Class A shares may be limited by resale restrictions under applicable securities laws that will affect when or to whom the Class A shares may be sold.
-Accordingly, if and when the Corporation is required to sell Class A shares, the liquidity of such shares may be limited.
-This could affect the time it takes to sell the Class A shares and the price obtained by the Corporation for the Class A shares sold and in turn the retraction price of the Preferred shares and Common shares.
+While the Corporation's policy is to hold the Class A Shares of Brookfield and not engage in trading, there may be circumstances in which such Class A Shares will have to be sold, including to fund retractions and redemptions of Preferred Shares or Common Shares.
+The Corporation's ability to sell a substantial portion of the Class A Shares may be limited by resale restrictions under applicable securities laws that will affect when or to whom the Class A Shares may be sold.
+Accordingly, if and when the Corporation is required to sell Class A Shares, the liquidity of such Class A Shares may be limited.
+This could affect the time it takes to sell the Class A Shares and the price obtained by the Corporation for the Class A Shares sold and in turn the retraction price of the Preferred Shares and Common Shares.